 Cut and Fill is a common method to adjust a land surface as needed.
-During this process amounts of soil or other material of the surface, are either added or removed so we manage to form the surface as needed for our projects.
+During this process amounts of soil or other material on the surface, are either added or removed so we manage to form the surface as needed for our projects.
 In these cases, usually, the extracted material is also used as the fill material, like soil in plenty of earthworks.
 Earthworks take place in many engineering projects, like roadworks, quarries, mining projects, and more.
 To be able to calculate the soil volume that will be needed to be removed or added is very important to plan our projects in terms of cost and time.
 The Civil 3D software of Autodesk is a valuable engineering tool to help us with Cut and Fill calculations with its advanced toolbar.
 To be able to proceed with such calculations, we need to have trustworthy elevation data of the surface of our project area.
-Plex-Earth 5D offers quality worldwide terrain models within seconds, which we can use for our volume calculation.
+Plex-Earth offers quality worldwide terrain models within seconds, which we can use for our volume calculation.

-In this case-study tutorial, we will show how to generate a volume surface between a surface model created with Plex-Earth 5D and a proposed Earthwork, using Civil 3D.
+In this case-study tutorial, we will show how to generate a volume surface between a surface model created with Plex-Earth and a proposed Earthwork, using Civil 3D.
 Then we will use our analysis results to produce a Total Volume Report, a Material Table, and an EarthWork plan discussion.

 In our example, we want to expand the extract work in an existing quarry.

-Step 1: Import a Terrain Model using Plex-Earth 5D
+Step 1: Import a Terrain Model using Plex-Earth

 In our case, we choose to import a terrain model following the outlook of the island our quarry is located.

-Step 2: Convert the Plex-Earth 5D terrain model to a Civil 3D Surface
+Step 2: Insert a Civil 3D Surface

 Step 3: Create the Comparison Surface